zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartCategoryAxisItemLine.md

 ## Methods

 ### color
 The color of the lines.
-Any valid CSS color string will work here, including hex and rgb.Note: This will also effect the major and minor ticks, but not the grid lines.
+Accepts a valid CSS color string, including hex and rgb.

 #### Returns
 `\Kendo\Dataviz\UI\ChartCategoryAxisItemLine`